MuxBH28/scriptable-vaktija.ba/README.md

 | Credits | [Go to Credits](#credits) |

-This repository contains a **Scriptable widget** for the Scriptable app that displays Islamic prayer times for **Bosnia and Herzegovina and Sandžak**.
-The widget uses the **Vaktija.ba API** to fetch accurate prayer times but is **not affiliated** with Vaktija.ba in any way.
+This repository contains a **Scriptable widgets** for the Scriptable app available for iPhone and iPad devices that displays Islamic prayer times for **Bosnia and Herzegovina and Sandžak**.
+The widgets uses the **Vaktija.ba API** to fetch accurate prayer times but is **not affiliated** with Vaktija.ba in any way.

-Designed for a **horizontal layout**, the widget follows the **original Vaktija.ba colors and feel**, providing a seamless and familiar experience.
+Designed for a **horizontal layout** or **regular layour**, the widgets follows the **original Vaktija.ba colors and feel**, providing a seamless and familiar experience.

 > The default city in the widget is **Sarajevo (ID 77)**.
 To change the city code, visit [City Codes](#city-codes).